How to interface the OLED display with Raspberry Pi.

 Female to Female Jumper Cable Wires 20cm

 The display uses SSD1306 as its display controller.
 The data sheet for the controller can be found here https://cdn-shop.adafruit.com/datasheets/SSD1306.pdf

 An Excerpt of the data sheet is given below for technical overview.

 “SSD1306 is a single-chip CMOS OLED/PLED driver with controller for organic / polymer light emitting diode dot-matrix graphic display system.
 It consists of 128 segments and 64 commons.
 This IC is designed for Common Cathode type OLED panel.
 The SSD1306 embeds with contrast control, display RAM and oscillator, which reduces the number of external components and power consumption.
 It has 256-step brightness control.
 Data/Commands are sent from MCU through the hardware selectable 6800/8000 series compatible Parallel Interface, I2C interface or Serial Peripheral Interface.
 It is suitable for compact portable applications, such as mobile phone sub-display, MP3 player and calculator, etc.”

 OLED display with Raspberry PI

 The OLED should be connected as shown the in the below picture.

 The display is connected to the I2C pins of thr Raspberry Pi i.e SDA (Data) and SCL (Clock).
 If you want to know more about the Raspberry Pi pinout refer to http://pinout.xyz/ .
 The pin placement order is shown the same way the board is placed in the below picture.
 The VCC is connected to 3.3V supply since the OLED and driver require a 3.3V power supply and 3.3V logic levels for communication.
-According to adafruit on average the display uses about 20mA from the 3.3V supply which is much less than what the 3v3 is capable of.
+According to adafruit on an average the display uses about 20mA from the 3.3V supply, which is much less than what the 3v3 is capable of.